CypherCove/gdx-tween/README.md

 be treated separately from RGB.

 The RGB components can be interpolated in various color spaces.
 This means the start and end values are converted to a different color format before interpolation, and then converted back.
-The RGB fields of a Color are stored with gamma-corrected values, but this can lead to visually uneven transitions where brightness or hue do not appear to change at a constant rate.
-So, other color spaces may be preferred for interpolations.
-In fact, the default ColorSpace of a ColorTween is not the basic gamma-corrected RGB that is used by `Color.lerp` and scene2D's `ColorAction`, but rather `ColorSpace.LinearRgb`.
+The RGB fields of a Color are typically stored with gamma-corrected values (aka sRGB), but some color spaces only produce even blends when they are applied to linear RGB.
+Many color math equations expect linear RGB.

+gdx-tween's color interpolations allow you to choose to keep your Color objects in sRGB or linear space and select interpolations that either expand gamma correction to linear space to perform the math, or leave it alone.

 ColorSpace can be selected by using `ColorAction.colorSpace()`.
 For each color space, there is a direct version, and a "Degamma" version.
 Using the Degamma version of a color space means that it assumes that the Color object is being kept